chillemille/OverOptimism_in_GeneSetAnalysis/README.md

     - change to **weighted_p1.5**
     - change to **weighted_p2**

+For each optimisation step, the results of the GSEA run can be found in the provided report tab:

+- For task 1, you add up the number of gene sets reported as "significant at FDR < 0.25" under both tabs "Enrichment in phenotype: ..."
+- For task 2, you get the adjusted p-value of the given gene set by transferring both "Detailed enrichment results in html format" to Excel and inspecting column "FDR_qval"

-In each step, you compare the results w.r.t. the given task to the results from the previous step and choose the option yielding better results.
+In each optimisation step, you compare the results w.r.t. the given task to the results from the previous step and choose the option yielding better results.

 #### 4. Inspect documentation of the results (folder `Results/Screenshots_WebApplications`)